Construction of quantum states with special properties by projection methods: Bipartite States: Global State with Prescribed Eigenvalues

-In this subsection, we will consider the problem of finding $\rho\in \mathcal{S}(\rho_1,\rho_2)$ having a prescribed set of eigenvalues $(c_1,\ldots,c_{n_1n_2})$.
-In general, it is difficult to give the theoretical answer to this problem; see for example \cite{Kly2,Fulton,Kly1}.
-As mentioned in the introduction, even if we know that such a $\rho$ exists, it is difficult to construct the density matrix based on the theoretical proof.
+In this section, we will consider the problem of finding $\rho\in \mathcal{S}(\rho_1,\rho_2)$ having a prescribed set of eigenvalues $(c_1,\ldots,c_{n_1n_2})$.
+The problem has been studied by other researchers motivated by problems in quantum chemistry; see for example \cite{Kly2,Fulton,Kly1}, but it is difficult to get a nice theoretical answer.
+As mentioned in the introduction, by the existing results, even if we know that such a $\rho$ exists, it is difficult to construct the desired density matrix.
 We will use projection methods to solve the problem as follows.
 Let $\rho_1 \in D_{n_1}$ and $\rho_2 \in D_{n_2}$ be density matrices and $c_1\geq \cdots \geq c_{n_1n_2}$.
 Define the sets $\Omega_1$ and $\Omega_2$ as follows

 We consider the two projection operators $\Phi_{\Omega_1}: H_{n_1n_2} \longrightarrow \Omega_1$ and $\Phi_{\Omega_2}: H_{n_1n_2} \longrightarrow \Omega_2$.
 That is,

 We can determine $\Phi_{\Omega_2}$ using the following result; for example, see \cite[Theorem 10.B.10]{maj}.